Respectaa/PokecordBulking/README.md

 # Requirements
 1. Add me on Discord to purchase the full version, or if you have any questions.
+2. There is a demo account set up if you want to see how it works, just add me for server access.
-2. Discord: Amaranth#7483
+3. Discord: Amaranth#7483
-3. Price: 15USD [PayPal, Venmo, BTC Accepted]
+4. Price: 15USD [PayPal, Venmo, BTC Accepted]

 # Safety & Security
 Due to Pokecord & Discord's nature, please be aware of the following: